nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 ### Finding a student: `find`

-Finds students whose names contain any of the given keywords.
+Finds an existing student in the list.
+You can only find by one field at a time.
+Fields supported in find:

+- Name
+- Email
+- Address
+- Phone number
+- Next of Kin's Phone number
+- Class Date
+- Tag

+### Find by name:

-Format: `find KEYWORD [MORE_KEYWORDS]`
+Format: `find n/KEYWORD [MORE_KEYWORDS]`

 - The search is case-insensitive. e.g. `alex` will match `Alex`.
 - The order of the keywords does not matter. e.g. `Yeoh Alex` will match `Alex Yeoh`.
-- Only the name is searched.
 - Only full words will be matched e.g. `Han` will not match `Hans`.
-- Persons matching at least one keyword will be returned. e.g. `Hans Bo` will return `Hans Gruber`, `Bo Yang`.
+- Students matching at least one keyword will be returned. e.g. `Hans Bo` will return `Hans Gruber`, `Bo Yang`.

 Example:

 `find tan` returns `Tan Xiao Ming` and `John Tan`.

 ![UiFind](images/UG-screenshots/UiFind.png)

+Replace the prefix n/ with the corresponding prefixes (p/, np/, e/, a/, dt/ or t/) for find by other fields.
+The same rules apply as per find by name.

 [Back to top](#table-of-contents)